 If someone tells you that a chilli is something that takes hours to knock together, then they’ve clearly never made our superquick Mexican chilli.
 Bursting with more flavour than you can shake a stick at, here’s a twenty minute dish that defies time and delivers on taste.
-Pile the chilli over bowls of rice and top with a generous dollop of zesty sour cream and fresh, peppery coriander.
+Pile the chilli over bowls of rice and top with a generous dollop of limey soured cream and fresh, peppery coriander.
 Delicious!

 Red Kidney Beans